Take advantage of imec’s IoT expertise to develop car sensor technologies that will severely mitigate human driving errors.

 Radar is only mildly affected by weather conditions.
 It’s already used for features such as parking assistance.
 To perform even more ADAS functions, its resolution and precision needs to increase.

-As a pioneer in digital radar technology, imec continues its research into compact, low-cost and low-power 79 GHz and 140 GHz on-chip radar for automotive solutions and enabling next-generation imaging radar.
+As a pioneer in digital radar technology, imec continues its research into compact, low-cost and low-power 140 GHz on-chip radar for automotive solutions and enabling next-generation imaging radar.

 When it comes to generating a faithful 3D image of a car’s environment or provide the exact locations of objects in its vicinity, nothing beats lidar.
 But current lidar solutions are expensive and bulky.

-Through its solid-state lidar and optical beamforming research, imec aims to reduce both size and cost of conventional lidar systems.
+Through its solid-state lidar research, imec aims to reduce both size and cost of conventional lidar systems.
 Paving the way for their integration in future ADAS solutions.

 In order to create an actionable model of a vehicle’s surroundings, the information of all these sensor technologies needs to be combined.
 That’s why sensor fusion is an essential component of next-generation ADAS technologies.

-Along with the fusion algorithms, imec is working on dedicated neuromorphic chips that process radar signals using a spiking recurrent neural network, for breakthroughs in power consumption and response time.
+Imec develops fusion algorithms and has built a GPU programming language that accelerates image reconstruction and video processing by 10 to 100 times through faster, easier programming of GPU/CPU parallel computing.
+And we work on dedicated neuromorphic chips that process radar signals using a spiking recurrent neural network, for breakthroughs in power consumption and response time.

 Draw on imec’s expertise in data science and artificial intelligence to efficiently combine data streams and detect and classify objects through deep learning.